MeteoSwiss-APN/devops/CodeDev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to run test the C++ dycore, the regression tests require a set of serialized data files from COSMO.
 Jenkins runs periodically the serialization (`<https://jenkins-mch.cscs.ch/job/cosmo_serialize/>`_), which installs all the serialized data set corresponding to the latest master in the g110 project space.
-In order find the location of the jenkins serialized data follow the steps described in :ref:`Locate jenkins serialized data`.
+In order to find the location of the jenkins serialized data follow the steps described in :ref:`Locate jenkins serialized data`.

-In a development situation where you are modifying the FORTRAN COSMO dycore, the master serialized data by jenkins will not be compatible with your modifications.
+In a different development situation where you are modifying the FORTRAN COSMO dycore, the master serialized data by jenkins will not be compatible with your modifications.
 In that case you need to serialize your own data (see :ref:`Serialize your own data`).

 Before we can start, we need to load the spack instance